boilingdata/py-boilingdata/README.md

 pip install git+https://github.com/boilingdata/py-boilingdata
 ```

+- Please see a demo Notebook [bolingdata.ipynb](boilingdata.ipynb) (`make notebook`)

+## Introduction and basic example

 A python client for sending SQL queries and receive results from BoilingData WebSockets API.

 - This package uses `asyncio` and `threads` to make the `websocket.WebSocketApp()` run on the background.
 - For example usage, please see tests and [main.py](main.py).
 You can run the main.py with `make run`.
 - [`DataQueue class`](py_boilingdata/data_queue.py) is used for book keeping all incoming `DATA` messages and when all pieces are in place, order them and pass back via callback function.

 > **NOTE:** This package is considered experimental.
-Feel free to suggest improvements, especially on how to make this module easy to use.
+Feel free to suggest improvements, especially on how to make this module easier to use and more efficient.

 ```python
 import os